For many travelers, it's the dream trip. A bucket-list journey. A once-in-a-lifetime adventure. We like to call it "the ultimate road trip".

 3. What's the best route?

 Coming from the south, start at Yellowstone and plan your route there thoughtfully—you'll want to avoid driving steep mountain passes with hairpin turns in your RV.
 Spend at least five days there before driving north to Glacier.
 It'll take about seven hours if you're driving straight through, but we recommend stopping in at Big Sky and Missoula.
-Then, settle in at the West Glacier RV Park and Cabins for at least four nights.
+Then, settle in at the West Glacier RV Park for at least four nights.

 From here, you can continue north to Waterton and Banff, or head back south to Yellowstone via eastern Montana, stopping at places like Helena and Bozeman.